milanaryal/milanaryal.github.io/_posts/2015/2015-07-04-domain-redirecting-and-url-forwarding-with-a-simple-dns-record.md

 Specify the destination domain as a subdomain of `example.com`.
 A simple subdomain redirect of `google.example.com` to `google.com`:

 {% highlight text %}
-google.example.com.
-IN  CNAME  google.com.redirect.center.
+google.example.com  IN  CNAME  google.com.redirect.center
 {% endhighlight %}

-If you want to redirect any subdomains to your main page or another domain then you can also use wildcard selector:
+If you want to redirect any unmatched subdomains to your main domain or another domain then you can also enter wildcard record (*):

 {% highlight text %}
-*.example.com.
-IN  CNAME  example.com.redirect.center.
+*.example.com  IN  CNAME  example.com.redirect.center
 {% endhighlight %}

 {% highlight text %}
-*.example.com.
-IN  CNAME  domain2.com.redirect.center.
+*.example.com  IN  CNAME  domain2.com.redirect.center
 {% endhighlight %}

 #### Options to redirect

 Options can be specified as part of a `CNAME`.

 For example to redirect `www.oldwebsite.com` to `www.newwebsite.com` with a `302` status code:

 {% highlight text %}
-www.oldwebsite.com.
-IN  CNAME  www.newwebsite.com.opts-statuscode-302.redirect.center
+www.oldwebsite.com  IN  CNAME  www.newwebsite.com.opts-statuscode-302.redirect.center
 {% endhighlight %}

-Example to redirect with a path:
+For example to redirect with a path.
+If a user try to visit `www.oldwebsite.com/about/` will redirect to path `www.newwebsite.com/about/`:

 {% highlight text %}
-www.oldwebsite.com.
-IN  CNAME  www.newwebsite.com.opts-uri.redirect.center
-{% endhighlight %}

-If the user try to visit `www.oldwebsite.com/about/` will redirect to path `www.newwebsite.com/about/`:

-{% highlight text %}
-www.oldwebsite.com.
-IN  CNAME  www.newwebsite.com.opts-uri.redirect.center
+www.oldwebsite.com  IN  CNAME  www.newwebsite.com.opts-uri.redirect.center
 {% endhighlight %}

 `redirect.center` provides options to allow for the flexibility most situations will need.